hyperledger-cacti/cacti/rfcs/protocols/data-sharing/generic.md

  -->
 # Data Transfer Protocol

+- RFC: 02-001
 - Authors: Antony Targett, Nick Waywood
 - Status: Proposed
--   Tags: feature, protocol
+- Since: 01-Dec-2020

 ## Summary

 A protocol (request-response protocol) to request and receive data between two network relays.
 This specification details how one relay can formulate a request for data from another network's relay.

 ## Motivation